Cadasta/django-tutelary/docs/source/usage/policy-composition.rst

     "object": ["sect/*/*"]}]

-Now consider what additional permissions we might want to allow for overall administrators of the organisation.
+Now consider what additional permissions we might want to allow for overall administrators of the organization.
 Such users need to be able to create and delete departments and create and delete sections within any department, so the policy clauses in ``org-admin-policy.json`` would be::